rabeyta/deck-manager/README.md

 Workstation Setup

    1. Install [Eclipse](http://www.eclipse.org/) or [STS](http://spring.io/tools/sts) (Preferred)
+   2. Ensure you have [Maven](http://maven.apache.org/) installed and setup on your PATH
-   2. Import the project in STS.
+   3. Import the project in STS.
 	   3. File -> Import -> Existing Maven Project
-   3. Build the application
+   4. Build the application

 Building the application

+ - Within STS
       1. Right click the project -> Run As -> Maven Build...
       2. fill in 'clean install' in the goals
       3. Press Run
+ - Outside STS
+      1. Navigate to the folder you saved the project into
+      2. Execute the following command `mvn clean install`

 Running the application